-This is the orange chicken that you are familiar with in most Chinese restaurants.
+This easy orange chicken recipe is the orange chicken that you are familiar with in most Chinese restaurants.
 It’s crispy and coated with a sweet orange sauce.

-This is one of the most popular Chinese dishes in the US.
+It's one of the most popular Chinese dishes in the US.
 Though there are variations, we’ll make it just like it is served in popular restaurants.
-Chicken breasts are cubed, battered, and deep fried.
-They are then tossed in an orange sauce to make the chicken moist and orange flavored.
+Chicken breasts are cubed, battered, and deep-fried.
+They are then tossed in an orange sauce to make the chicken moist and tangy.

 For the chicken: